Go back

 We're obsessed with optimizing GPU compute for teams.
 We've seen the same costly mistake over and over: choosing the wrong GPU resulting in massive training times or projects crashing.

-Most teams struggle with which GPU they need because the requirements vary dramatically between fine-tuning existing models, running inference, and training from scratch.
+Most teams struggle to choose the GPU they need because the requirements vary dramatically between fine-tuning existing models, running inference, and training from scratch.

 Key takeaways: